ZeratuuLL/Natural-Language-Processing/Stanford_CS224n/Assignment3_Dependency_Parsing/Readme.md

 |       0.0664       |                     88.99                    |
 |       0.0659       |                     89.01                    |

+No trained model weights is uploaded since you can simply get the result by running ```python run.py```.
+The only thing you need is to have Pytorch version 1.0.0

 ### (f)
 I am not good at nor interested in this so I ignored this part.